CONSULTATION • CONSERVATION • REPAIR

 COB WALLS, BRICK, FLINT & STONE A SPECIALITY

-There are many reasons for using lime mortar pointing and I have explained these in the 'Conservation Topics' section of this web site.
+There are many reasons for using lime mortar pointing (see 'Conservation Topics' section of this web site).
 One of the key reasons for using lime mortar pointing is to assist "Damp Proofing Stone and Solid Walls".

-Here are a selection of projects carried out in this period.
+Here are a selection of projects we have carried out

 This is a Grade 2 listed wall in Shrewton opposite the Church.
 It had fallen down and needed careful rebuilding to match the remaining wall.
-I was pleased to be able to match the old lime mortar for colour and texture by getting the right heavy aggregates and a suitable coloured chalk based lime, a 'Naturally Hydraulic Lime' on this occasion.
+We were be able to match the old lime mortar for colour and texture by getting the right heavy aggregates and a suitable coloured chalk based lime, a 'Naturally Hydraulic Lime' on this occasion.
 New solid foundations were made with concrete rather than the old flints but thereafter all the old brick, stone and flints were reused.

 Haxton is an very pretty village beyond Netheravon.
-I was called to the cottage because there was a very serious bulge in the gable wall as you can see in the photo above.
+We were called to the cottage because there was a very serious bulge in the gable wall as you can see in the photo above.

 Again this was a wall with a mud mortar holding the masonry core together.
 The outer skin had coursed chalk blocks with flint bands and the inner skin was mainly chalk.

-During the work I discovered that the front wall was chalk cob covered with a cement render, so this render also had to come off and be replaced with a lime render.
+During the work we discovered that the front wall was chalk cob covered with a cement render, so this render also had to come off and be replaced with a lime render.

 The photo above shows the wall being supported and re built.
-Note that I was able to make use of the flint band with its cement to provide strength for the strongboy.
+Note that we were able to make use of the flint band with its cement to provide strength for the strongboy.

-Above, a photo of the rebuilt flint plinth, coursed chalk blocks which I get from a quarry and cut on site, and the flint bands which no longer have cement holding them together.
+Above, a photo of the rebuilt flint plinth using coursed chalk blocks which we cut on site, and the flint bands which no longer have cement holding them together.

-The front of the cottage was showing signs of massive chalk damage, which is so sad to see on these very pretty grade 2 listed cottages.
+The front of the cottage was showing significant chalk damage, which is so sad to see on these very pretty grade 2 listed cottages.